Penn State

 • Ask professors to mention the event in relevant classes.

 • Consider the environment.
-The law school has invested in digital signs throughout the Katz Building to reduce the need for posters.
-Use the following guidelines to create the slides promoting your event.
+The law school has invested in digital signs throughout the Katz Building to reduce the need for printed posters.
+Use the following guidelines to create a flyer/graphic promoting your event.
+All flyers must be approved by the communications team (use the request form).

 • The law school's communications office can provide you with the Penn State Law mark (logo).
-Please email requests to communications@pennstatelaw.psu.edu.
+Submit your logo request using the communications request form.

 Digital Sign Guidelines

-• All slides will be set to appear for 12 seconds.
+• All signs are set to appear for 10 seconds each rotation.

-• Three to six lines of text per slide.
+• Ideally, include no more than three to six lines of text on your sign.
 More than that amount of text is hard to read, and people lose interest.

 • Do not use all caps, except for an occasional word or two.
 A lot of text in all caps is very difficult to read quickly.